 - App: Select one or many apps with Helpshift integrated

-- Custom Criteria: Here you can specify the target criteria for your Webhook notifications.
-Instead of targeting all Issues, notifications are triggered when changes occur to the Issues that match the custom criteria defined.
-In the example below, we’ve se tup notifications for iOS and Android Issues that are missing custom metadata.
+- Filters: Specify the trigger for the Webhook to run.
+In the example below, we’ve set up notifications for iOS and Android Issues that are missing custom Metadata.

 - Notification delivery failure email: An optional field for you to get notified via email when a notification delivery fails

 4. Once you click Save, the Webhook will appear on your list of Webhooks and start working immediately.

 To modify or delete a Webhook, click on the the gear icon to the right of the Webhook name.
 A pop-up will appear where you can update all of the relevant info for this Webhook.